 - Read Profile

-Joe’s role is to motivate students to do extracurricular events while being at University.
+Omar’s role is to motivate students to do extracurricular events while being at University.
 He is doing that via campaigns, which aim to show student engagement in various areas.
 His primary task for the year is to promote all kinds of student projects and activities.
-Joe also helps the Deputy President to ensure student representation has been achieved on all University levels and the VPSA to increase involvement in societies on campus.
+Omar also helps the Deputy President to ensure student representation has been achieved on all University levels and the VPSA to increase involvement in societies on campus.

 - Read Profile